Michele1996/PFE-OpenPose-to-VAE-to-BVH/README.md

 (To add a human model to the skeleton create by the bvh file you can check https://www.youtube.com/watch?v=GBSC10euloY)
 <br /><br />
-You can also visualize the animation on http://lo-th.github.io/olympe/BVH_player.html which is a visualization-only tool
+You can also visualize the animation on http://lo-th.github.io/olympe/BVH_player.html which is a visualization-only tool For the mesh, if the hair or other meshes are detached:
+* select the mesh to fix
+* in ObjectMode, go in modifier and remove the actual Armature modifier
+* add again the armature modifier, add the entire skeleton and then apply

 ## Fix BVH file for GRETA Animations
 The bvh file generated needs to be modified to be used in GRETA.
 First of all , the name of some joints needs to be modified then the right and left arm are switched<br/>